Aryan-Palimkar/PixelFlow/DCGAN/README.md

 # Anime Face Generation with Deep Convolutional GAN

 This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) to generate anime-style face images using PyTorch.
-Trained on the Anime Face Dataset, the model leverages GPU acceleration and batch normalization for stable training and high-quality 128x128 pixel outputs.
+Trained on the Anime Face Dataset, the model generates high-quality 128x128 image outputs.

 ---